fluttercandies/flutter_photo_manager/README.md

 - The `localIdentifier` field of the `PHAsset` on iOS.

-You can store the ID if you want to implement features that's related to presistent selections.
+You can store the ID if you want to implement features that's related to persistent selections.
 Use [`AssetEntity.fromId`][] to retrieve the entity once you persist an ID.